featured

 Plant for KENMARE, for the Moma Titanium Dune Mining Project.
 Areas

-of responsibility include, the pontoon structural design, structural
+of responsibility included, the pontoon structural design, structural

 interfacing with column loading from the plant above, flotation, stability,